willy-wagtail/raspberrypi-pihole/README.md

 ### Automatic package update and upgrade

 Not for production because of potential compatibility problems that may arise.

 Use unattended-upgrades with raspberry pi specific config.
-Another option is to set up a cron job to run the update/upgrade commands.
+Alternatively, set up a cron job to run the update/upgrade commands.

 See link to YouTube video above for more details.